|We Offer||We do NOT|

 Industrial/Organizational Psychology: The Industrial and Organizational (I/O) RIG studies human behavior in organizational and work situations.
 Topics include motivation at work, the aging workforce, discrimination in the workplace, job performance, and team training.

 Psychometrics & Quantitative Psychology: Psychological science critically depends on data that are reliable, accurate, valid, and fair.
 Serving this purpose, Ph.D. students in the Psychometrics and Quantitative Psychology RIG obtain specialized skills related to the substantive development; statistical modeling and analysis; and resulting interpretation of psychological measures, experiments, and interventions.

 The program has a strong research orientation, and whether or not students plan to pursue a research career, they are expected to spend a large portion of their graduate years actively engaged in research.

 Students engage in interdisciplinary coursework and participate in research opportunities through collaborative links with nearby world-renowned medical institutions in the Texas Medical Center (TMC) and NASA.

-Rice Psychology Ph.D.s enter the workforce with outstanding credentials, landing them in excellent academic and industry positions.
+Rice Psychological Sciences Ph.D.s enter the workforce with outstanding credentials, landing them in excellent academic and industry positions.
 See our list of recent graduate placements.